MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/term-get-hybridmailflowdatacenterips-is-not-recognized-error.md

 ## Status

-This is a known issue.
-We are working to address this issue and will post more information in this article when it becomes available.
+It's a known issue.
+We're working to address this issue and will post more information in this article when it becomes available.

 ## More information